-This BLOG On How Underwriters Analyze Bank Statements Of Borrowers Was Written By Dale Elenteny of Gustan Cho Associates And UPDATED And PUBLISHED On October 1st, 2019
+This BLOG On How Underwriters Analyze Bank Statements Was Written By Dale Elenteny of Gustan Cho Associates And UPDATED And PUBLISHED On October 1st, 2019

 Borrowers applying for a mortgage loan application, one of the most important things an underwriter will require is 60 days of bank statements.